vitroid/GenIce/temp_README.md

 ## Basics

 The program generates various ice lattice with proton disorder and without defect.
 Total dipole moment is always set to zero (except the case you specify `--nodep` option).
-The minimal structure (with --rep 1 1 1 option) is not always the unit cell of the lattice because it is difficult to deal with the hydrogen bond network topology of tiny lattice under periodic boundary condition.
-Note that the generated structure is not optimal according to the potential energy.

 * To get a large repetition of ice Ih in XYZ format,